ibnuda/fpmortals/manuscript/complete.md

   X.type |: Y.type |: Z
 ~~~~~~~~

-This is useful to create anonymous coproducts when we cannot put all
-the implementations into the same source file.

 Cara ini berguna untuk membuat ko-produk anonim saat kita tidak
 dapat meletakkan semua implementasi dalam sebuah berkas kode yang